etasdemir/GPAcademic/README.md

 # GPAcademic
-A simple GPA calculation android app
+A simple app that can calculate people's GPA.